Maria Hadjipolycarpou

 Courses Taught

-• CLCV 120 Storytelling and Transformation: Narratives of Self since the Odyssey
+• CLCV 120 Storytelling and Transformation: Narratives of Self from Homer to Ariana Huffington

 • GRKM 201 & 202 Elementary Modern Greek